nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-openid-oauth2-in-login-screen.md

 ---
 {{! excerpt}}

-You can use any OpenID / OAuth2 identity provider in the authentication chain.
+You can use any OpenID / OAuth 2 identity provider in the authentication chain.
 A Nuxeo addon, [OpenID Authentication](https://connect.nuxeo.com/nuxeo/site/marketplace/package/openid-authentication), is available to make this possible.

 The default behavior is to display a sign-in button per identity provider to start the authentication challenge, then building the expected `UserIdentificationInfo` with the provided `UserInfo`.